The Korean Skincare Routine

 Step 6: Day Moisturizer/Emulsion

 Finally, you want to use a moisturizer to end your morning routine.
 Your daytime moisturizer should be light and should include some SPF for sun protection.
-Remember to think about your skin's need here - if you have dry skin, go with something a little thicker and heavier.
+Remember to think about your skin's needs here - if you have dry skin, go with something a little thicker and heavier.
 If you are oily skin, a very light emulsion might be best for you.

 Step 1: The Pre-Cleanse